spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/1-standalone-stream-rabbitmq.md

    2019-05-13T23:23:35.46+0530 [APP/PROC/WEB/0] OUT 2019-05-13 17:53:35.469  INFO 15 --- [e-cost.logger-1] i.s.d.s.u.UsageCostLoggerApplication     : {"userId": "user3", "callCost": "21.0", "dataCost": "17.3" }
 ```

-### Kubernetes
+### Running on Kubernetes

-This section will walk you through how to deploy the three Spring Cloud Stream applications on Kubernetes.
+This section walks you through how to deploy the three Spring Cloud Stream applications on Kubernetes.

 #### Setting up the Kubernetes cluster

-For this we need a running [Kubernetes cluster](%currentPath%/installation/kubernetes/#creating-a-kubernetes-cluster).
-For this example we will deploy to `minikube`.
+For this example, we need a running [Kubernetes cluster](%currentPath%/installation/kubernetes/#creating-a-kubernetes-cluster).
+For this example, we deploy to `minikube`.

-##### Verify minikube is up and running:
+##### Verifying Minikube is running

+To verify that you have a running Minikube instance, run the following command (show with sample output):

 ```bash
 $minikube status